network4dev/n4d/docs/cloud/aws.rst

 The internet gateway (IGW) provides access to the internet.
 This device is provided by Amazon, is highly available and is used by pointing a default route at the IGW.
-The IGW is a regional service
+The IGW is a regional service.

 ^^^^^^^^^^^
 NAT Gateway